Top Mesothelioma Specialists

 Palliative care specialists help control symptoms in cancer patients and improve their quality of life.
-These experts understand how to manage cancer-related pain and side effects of treatment.
+These experts understand how to manage cancer-related pain and the side effects of treatment.
 Sometimes, patients begin palliative treatment alongside initial cancer care to help reduce the potential for treatment-related side effects.

 Working with a palliative care specialist helps mesothelioma patients heal from cancer-related injuries and unexpected health events.
 Lessening the burden of cancer and its treatment on the body helps people live longer, better lives.